Thirty years ago this month, my first book was published.

 But great joy because I hear things like, “I read that book over and over.
 It was one of the few bright spots in my life.”

 I can’t really take credit for that, of course.
 I was writing a biography, and the bright spots were the hilarious moments in the life of Amy Carmichael . . . and her determination, and her adventures, and her love for her Lord and for souls.
-All I did was make it accessible for children (for the first time, though at the time I didn’t know I was writing the very first children’s biography of Amy Carmichael).
+All I did was make it accessible for children (for the first time, though at the time I didn’t know I was writing the first U.S. children’s biography of Amy Carmichael).

 She rescued children, you know.